-There is currently no numerical water quality standard for TP in the State of New Hampshire.
-However, the relationship between TP and algal biomass is well documented in scientific literature.
-This TMDL was therefore developed for TP and is designed to protect Webster Lake and its designated uses impacted by the presence of potentially hepatotoxic cyanobacteria.
+There is currently no numerical water quality criteria for TP in the State of New Hampshire.
+However, the relationship between TP and algal biomass is well documented in scientific literature and TP thresholds based on trophic status and nutrient response parameters have been developed and used to make assessments..
+This TMDL was therefore developed for TP and is designed to protect Hoods Pond and its designated uses impacted by the presence of potentially hepatotoxic cyanobacteria.